Allotropes of oxygen: Tetraoxygen

 Tetraoxygen had been suspected to exist since the early 1900s, when it was known as oxozone.
 It was identified in 2001 by a team led by Fulvio Cacace at the University of Rome.
 The molecule O4 was thought to be in one of the phases of solid oxygen later identified as O8.
 Cacace's team suggested that O4 probably consists of two dumbbell-like O2 molecules loosely held together by induced dipole dispersion forces.

+Pentaoxygen

+Computational analysis of the five-oxygen allotrope suggests it would have a cyclopentane-like structure with an envelope conformation.

+Hexaoxygen

+Computational analysis of the six-oxygen allotrope suggests it would have a cyclohexane-like structure with chair and twist conformations.

 Phases of solid oxygen

 There are six known distinct phases of solid oxygen.
 One of them is a dark-red O8 cluster.
-When oxygen is subjected to a pressure of 96 GPa, it becomes metallic, in a similar manner to hydrogen, and becomes more similar to the heavier chalcogens, such as selenium (exhibiting a pink-red color in its elemental state), tellurium and polonium, both of which show significant metallic character.
+When oxygen is subjected to a pressure of 96 GPa, it becomes metallic, in a similar manner to hydrogen, and becomes more similar to the heavier chalcogens, such as selenium (exhibiting a pink-red color in its elemental state), tellurium, and polonium, both of which show significant metallic character.
 At very low temperatures, this phase also becomes superconducting.